Dragon Mania Legends

 Dragon Mania Legends is a 2015 casual mobile game developed and published by Gameloft.
-It is a sequel to the game, Dragon Mania.
+It is a sequel to the game Dragon Mania, released a year and a half prior in November 2013.
 It was released on January 8, 2015 for iOS and Android.
 It was later released for Windows Phone and Microsoft Windows.

 A short-lived version for tvOS was released in December 2015, but was discontinued in May 2016 after the game's 2.1 update and is no longer playable on Apple TV devices.

+In 2026, Gameloft announced that the game had surpassed 222 million downloads, and still had more than 7 million active players 11 years after its release.